4.1 Basic Rules of Combat

 DEFEND

 A character can use an action to ward against incoming attacks.
-Spend 1 point of REF to improve the character’s dodge check DC by one until the start of their next turn.
+Spend 1 point of Reflex to improve the character’s dodge check DC by one until the start of their next turn.
 You can only take this action once per turn.

 Example of Defending